msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 == Installation ==

-* Use the included automatic install feature on your WordPress admin panel and search for “Multibanco, MBWAY, Credit card and Payshop (IfthenPay) for WooCommerce”.
+* Use the included automatic install feature on your WordPress admin panel and search for “Multibanco, MB WAY, Credit card and Payshop (IfthenPay) for WooCommerce”.
 * Multibanco: Go to WooCoomerce > Settings > Checkout > Pagamento de Serviços no Multibanco and fill in the data provided by IfthenPay (Entity and Subentity) in order to use this payment method.
 A contract with IfthenPay is mandatory to receive this data.
 * MB WAY: Go to WooCoomerce > Settings > Checkout > Pagamento MB WAY no telemóvel and fill in the data provided by IfthenPay (MB WAY Key) in order to use this payment method.
 A contract with IfthenPay is mandatory to receive this data.
 * Credit or debit card: Go to WooCoomerce > Settings > Checkout > Credit or debit card and fill in the data provided by IfthenPay (Credit card Key) in order to use this payment method.
 A contract with IfthenPay is mandatory to receive this data.